wkillerud/some-sass/docs/src/contributing/debugging-unit-tests.md

 This document assumes you use Visual Studio Code and have the [Vitest](https://marketplace.visualstudio.com/items?itemName=vitest.explorer) extension.

-Open a unit test file (excluding tests in `vscode-css-languageservice`, which use Mocha) and find the test you want to debug.
+Open a unit test file and find the test you want to debug.

 You should see an icon in the gutter.
 To debug the test, right click and select Debug test.

 ![](../images/debugging/debug-individual-test.gif)

+If you don't see any icons in the gutter it may be because the Vitest extension expects a different version of the `vitest` module.
+Try updating `vitest` in the repo and the Vitest extension, then restart VS Code.

 ## Test-driven development